 • Q is the heat release rate (kW)

-To calculate the flame height, use Thomas’ formula where the flame height is proportional to the heat release rate raised to the power of 2/5.
+To calculate flame height, the Heskestad correlation relates flame height to heat release rate raised to the power of 2/5, with an additional term that accounts for the fire/source diameter.

 What is Flame Height?